 However, if you don’t have wheel chocks, you can use large blocks of wood.
 You just want to add a level of security so your car doesn’t roll away.

 How to use the car jack and jack stands

 Once you’ve prepared, you’re ready to use the car jack.

-Step 1: Check out your owner’s manual.
+First, check out your owner’s manual.
 Consult your owner’s manual to determine the areas of your car that are designed for jacks.

-Step 3: Lower the car onto the jack stands.
+Lower the car onto the jack stands.
 Once the jack stands are in the right location, slowly use the jack to lower the vehicle until it is resting on the jack stands.

 You want to be sure that the car is completely secure before you put any part of your body under it.

 Using a car jack and jack stand is very easy.
-However, it can be highly dangerous, and even fatal, if it’s not done correctly.
-If you ever feel uncomfortable using your car jack and jack stands, be sure to take your car to an auto shop and let a professional handle it for you; it’s always better to be safe than to be sorry.
+However, it can be highly dangerous (and even fatal) if it’s not done correctly.
+If you ever feel uncomfortable using your car jack and jack stands, be sure to take your car to an auto shop and let a professional handle it for you.
+It’s always better to be safe than to be sorry.